Learn, Share, Live Christ's Love

 Adult-size basketballs

-Following up on the statement from the Board of Elders first published in last month’s newsletter (repeated below), “PRIVATE” signs have been posted in the north section of the church basement to designate a non-public area in which U.S. Immigration and Customs Enforcement (ICE) agents are legally prohibited from entering without a court-ordered, signed, Judicial Warrant.
+Following up on the statement from the Board of Elders (see below), “PRIVATE” signs have been posted in the north section of the church basement to designate a non-public area in which U.S. Immigration and Customs Enforcement (ICE) agents are legally prohibited from entering without a court-ordered, signed, Judicial Warrant.

 A STATEMENT ON